About Jessica

 I left because I wanted my work to align with my values and capacity.

-Today, I support midcareer professionals and senior leaders who want to navigate change thoughtfully, lead with presence, and stop second-guessing themselves when the stakes are high.
+Now, I support midcareer professionals and senior leaders who want to navigate change thoughtfully, lead with presence, and stop second-guessing themselves when the stakes are high.

 How I think about this work